 The DFARS 252.204-7012 rule is where FedRAMP and NIST SP 800-171 are described.

 CMMC doesn’t give separate requirements for internal networks versus clouds.
 However, each CMMC requirement does apply to everything in-scope, which would almost certainly include your clouds if they handle CUI or if they provide security for your CUI.

 Our clouds meet DFARS and FedRAMP.
 We are good, right?

 Almost there!
 By choosing a FedRAMP cloud that meets DFARS requirements for CUI, you’ve saved yourself about 90% of the work.

-You can assume the cloud facility is secure, the cloud admins are secure, and the cloud host systems are patched and monitored.
+With FedRAMP, you have proof that the cloud facility is secure, the cloud admins are secure, and the cloud host systems are patched and monitored.
 But you still have a responsibility to secure your account and any customizations you build.
 Access management still applies, at the very least.
 If you build a custom virtual server (Infrastructure-as-a-Service), your security responsibilities are almost the same as on-premises servers.

 Compliant cloud vendors – not easy

 Picking cloud vendors that meet your needs and are compliant is challenging.

 - Unlike individual controls in NIST SP 800-171 and the CMMC, there is very little supplemental explanation about Paragraph D, even though it is arguably equivalent to the requirement for internal application of NIST SP 800-171.

 - There are very few cloud providers that meet FedRAMP Moderate or High.
 This leads to monopolies or simply no cloud-based solution available at all.